 6. BARNYARD MILLET AND ITS HEALTH BENEFITS:

-Barnyard Millet (Echinochloa frumentacea) is widely cultivated as minor cereals for food as well as fodder in India, China, Japan, Korea, Pakistan, Nepal, and semi-arid tropics of Africa.
+Barnyard Millet (Echinochloa frumentacea) is widely cultivated as a minor cereal for food as well as fodder in India, China, Japan, Korea, Pakistan, Nepal, and the semi-arid tropics of Africa.
 In India, Barnyard Millet is mainly grown in Uttarakhand, Uttar Pradesh, Karnataka, Tamil Nadu, Andhra Pradesh, Bihar, Gujarat, Chattisgarh, and Madhya Pradesh.
 Due to its remarkable ability to withstand erratic rainfall and varying weather conditions, it is been classed as one of the drought stress tolerant hardy crops which are largely cultivated in harsh and fragile environments with minimal use of agricultural inputs.

 7. PEARL MILLET AND ITS HEALTH BENEFITS:

 Pearl Millet (Pennisetum glaucum) is the most widely grown millet in the world and in India.
 It is been grown since prehistoric times in Africa and the Indian subcontinent.